Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 - `functional-unit-time`: a time value and a unit as a single string.
   E.g. `2 s`, `10 seconds`, `3 days`, `2 months`, `0.5 y`.

-In a model pipeline, time is always denominated in `seconds`.
+In a plugin pipeline, time is always denominated in `seconds`.
 It is only in `sci` that other units of time are considered.
 Therefore, if `functional-unit-time` is `1 month`, then the sum of `operational-carbon` and `embodied-carbon` is multiplied by the number of seconds in one month.